Songs for Drella: Recording

 Lou Reed and John Cale spoke to one another for the first time in years at Warhol's memorial service at St. Patrick's Cathedral in New York on April 1, 1987.
 The painter Julian Schnabel suggested they write a memorial piece for Warhol.
 On January 7 and 8, 1989, Cale and Reed performed Songs for Drella at St. Ann's Church in Brooklyn Heights.
 Still, as Cale was wrapping up Words for the Dying, also performed at St. Ann's Church, and Reed had finished and was touring with his New York studio album (both 1989), the project took another year to complete.
 The first full version (notably with the inclusion of "A Dream" in one performance) was played on November 29–30, and December 2–3 at the Next Wave Festival at the Brooklyn Academy of Music.
 On December 4–5, 1989, a live performance—without an audience—was filmed at the Brooklyn Academy of Music, directed by Ed Lachman, and released on VHS and LaserDisc formats.
 Over the following two months, Reed and Cale proceeded to record the material for the album, which was released on April 11, 1990 by Sire Records.

 The album was the pair's first full collaborative record since the Velvet Underground's second studio album White Light/White Heat (1968), and by the end of recording Cale vowed never to work with Reed again due to personal differences; plans to support the album with a tour were shelved.
 Nevertheless, Songs for Drella would prove to be the prelude to a Velvet Underground reunion: after playing a Drella selection on June 15, 1990, at a Warhol/Velvet Underground exhibition at the Cartier Foundation in Jouy-en-Josas, Reed and Cale were joined onstage by Sterling Morrison and Maureen Tucker for a rendition of the Velvet Underground song "Heroin", which eventually led to the first and last Velvet Underground reunion, which took place in 1993 (after which Cale and Reed, again, vowed never to work with one another again).

 Critical reception

 Songs for Drella received positive reviews and critical praise upon release.
 In a four-star review, Rolling Stone writer Paul Evans stated "Both nearing fifty, Reed and Cale are the survivors Warhol wasn't fated to become.
 In popular music, only bluesmen and country greats have managed the maturity these two display."
 Spin described Songs for Drella as "a moving testament to one of the '60s most important icons" and named it one of the Top 20 albums of 1990.
+Flood described the album as a "biographical art rock cycle" and noted that "Songs for Drella warm with its own level of noisy, avant-garde discordance that it reaches with ease and fire—but is also lovely, supple, bittersweet, and equally experimental in its softness".